smgutstein/VAE-Anime-Testbed/README.md

 In practice, the Pareto frontier is used alongside reconstructed images, generated samples, and latent-origin decodes (`z = 0`) to compare constant-β and adaptive greedy-β VAEs.
 This helps distinguish regimes that may achieve similar scalar losses but differ in the regions of reconstruction-KL space they explore and in the visual quality of their outputs.

 ## Current Results
+Experiments were run at least 5 times with different random seed values for fixed-β VAEs with β = 1, 10, 100, 1000, and the adaptive greedy-β VAE.
+Generally only 1000 training epochs were used.
+However, the adaptive greedy-β VAE and β = 1 were allowed to train for 5,000 epochs.
+Because the fixed-β VAEs showed much less exploration of the loss space, in the interest of time, the other fixed-β VAEs only trained for 1,000 epochs.
+In general, the fixed-β versions were less sensitive to the initial random seed than the adaptive greedy-β.
+Although the greedy-β Pareto curves keep the same shape and stay in the same region, only

 ### Image Comparisons
 <p align="center">
   <img src="./docs/vae_comparison_grid.png" alt="Image Comparison" width="85%">